cncf/tag-env-sustainability/governance/blogpost-process.md

 3. The author asks for blog post outline reviews publicly.
 Follow this section [asking for reviews](#asking-for-reviews) for more insights.
 4. The author includes feedback.
 Follow this section [incorporating reviews](#incorporating-reviews) for more insights.
 5. As soon as the outline has been discussed feedback has been included the assigned TAG Lead will do the sign off.
 6. The author writes the blog post following the previously established outline.
+The blog post can be written directly in a Markdown file, which is pushed directly to the website via a PR.
+The review is then performed in the PR.
+Alternatively, blog posts can be written in a Google Docs file that is publicly editable.
+We are flexible on this.
 7. The author asks for blog post reviews publicly.
 Follow this section [asking for reviews](#asking-for-reviews) for more insights.
 8. The author includes feedback.
 Follow this section [incorporating reviews](#incorporating-reviews) for more insights.
 9. As soon as the blog post has been discussed feedback has been included the assigned TAG Lead will do the sign off.